-Arrays in C Programming | Introduction and Basics
+Introduction to Arrays in C Programming

-Declaring and Initializing Arrays
+Declaring and Initialising Arrays in C

-The syntax for declaring an array is:
+The general form for declaring an array is:

 data_type array_name[array_size];